A $\delta f$ PIC method with Forward-Backward Lagrangian reconstructions: Numerical results

 \subsection{Phase-space density plots}

+In this section we assess the accuracy and denoising capabilities of the basic $\df$ PIC and FBL-$\df$ PIC methods by plotting various densities in phase space.
+In Figures~\ref{fig:TSI_f}--\ref{fig:DTSI_FBL_df_evol_df} the axes show $x \in [0,L]$ and $v \in [-v_{\rm max},v_{\rm max}]$ with $L$ and $v_{\rm max}$ as indicated above, and the same color range is used for the purpose of comparison.

-In Figures~\ref{fig:TSI_f} and \ref{fig:DTSI_f}, we plot the densities $f^n$ corresponding to the different methods listed in Table~\ref{tab:methods} for both the TSI and D-TSI test cases, at the time $t^n = 100$ where the exact solutions coincide.
+In Figures~\ref{fig:TSI_f} and \ref{fig:DTSI_f}, we first plot the densities $f^n$ corresponding to the different methods listed in Table~\ref{tab:methods} for both the TSI and DTSI test cases, at the time $t^n = 100$ where the exact solutions coincide.

 For both test cases we observe very noisy (oscillating) profiles for the coarse full-$f$ PIC solutions which use about 20,000 particles, and smoother profiles for the fine PIC solutions which use 16 times as many particles.
 FBL solutions are essentially free of spurious oscillations, with many fine structures well resolved in the fine solutions compared to the coarse ones.
-We also note that the TSI and D-TSI solutions are in very good agreement at $t^n = 100$ for these full-$f$ numerical simulations.
+We also note that the TSI and DTSI solutions are in very good agreement at $t^n = 100$ for these full-$f$ numerical simulations.

-Regarding the $\df$ solutions, we observe that in the TSI test case (Fig.~\ref{fig:TSI_f}) both the basic $\df$ PIC and the FBL-$\df$ PIC methods allow to strongly reduce the level of oscillations compared to the coarse PIC simulation -- all three using approximatively 20,000 'active' particles.
-In the D-TSI case however (Fig.~\ref{fig:DTSI_f}), we see a significant reduction in the accuracy of the basic $\df$ solution, where the global central vortex suffers from a visible deterioration and spurious streams of particles have appeared at high-velocities.
-In contrast, the accuracy of the FBL-$\df$ PIC method remains very comparable to that of the TSI case.